MartinSedlacek/LRS-FEI/tutorial/ros2_cheatsheet.md

 Now you know that the message of type is composed of `std_msgs/msg/Header` and `geometry_msgs/msg/Pose`.
 You can further check the message for example using `ros2 interface show geometry_msgs/msg/Pose`.
 This way you can check all the available fields etc., for the message definition of standard types you can as well use documentation for example here you can check definition for `geometry_msgs` https://docs.ros2.org/latest/api/geometry_msgs/index-msg.html.
 For custom packages you can refer to their code in the case of mavros you can check definitions on their github: https://github.com/mavlink/mavros/tree/ros2/mavros_msgs/msg.

-#### Working with the topic from cpp code
+## Section 3: Implementing Topics in C++ Code

 To integrate some topic into your code, you need to follow a few steps.

+### Determining Topic Type and Source Package

-1. You need to decide, what is the topic type and what package is it coming from.
+You need to decide, what is the topic type and what package is it coming from.

 From our example our message is of type `geometry_msgs/msg/PoseStamped`.
 This means that we need to add `geometry_msgs` package into our `CMakeLists.txt` and `package.xml`.
 We need to include it as a header too into our implementation file.